 Of course, you’ll need a passport to travel to Africa.
 But for some other countries, like Kenya or Tanzania, you will need a visa too.
 Visit the State Department website for more information on visa requirements.
 Apply for a visa at least two months before your departure date.

 Find a doctor who specializes in travel health care and tell him or her about your African travel plans, or visit a travel clinic.
 You’ll need to get certain immunizations before heading to Africa.
 Malaria is common there, but there is no vaccine for the disease.
 You can protect yourself from malaria by taking an anti-malaria treatment or avoiding mosquitoes; use a mosquito-repellent spray and mosquito nets.
 You will need a yellow fever vaccination for travel to East and Southern Africa.
 Other vaccinations you may need include hepatitis A, hepatitis B, and typhoid.
 Visit the Centers for Disease Control’s website for destination-specific health information.
+In light of the pandemic, you should also ensure that you have the necessary COVID vaccine and/or negative COVID test in accordance with your destination’s policies and ensure to follow all rules and regulations while there.
+You can look up country specific restrictions here.
 Keep in mind that many vaccinations take several weeks to provide full protection, so don’t put off your shots until the last minute.

 Staying Safe on Safari